 115.211 (a): The agency and center policies outline the agency's approach to preventing, detecting, and responding to sexual abuse and sexual harassment.
 The policy and practices provide a zero-tolerance for all forms of sexual abuse and sexual harassment.
-Residents are informed orally about the zero-tolerance policy and the PREA program during in processing and additional admission and orientation presentations.
+Residents are informed orally about the zero-tolerance policy and the PREA program during inprocessing and additional admission and orientation presentations.
 The orientation is offered in English and in Spanish.
 Additional program information is contained in the resident's manual, and postings distributed throughout the center (observed during the tour).
 All written documents are available in English and Spanish.
 Additional interpretive services are available for residents who do not speak or read English.
 Both center staff and residents are provided with a wealth of opportunities to become aware of PREA policies and procedures.
 All employees receive initial training and annual training, as well as updates throughout the year.
-The agency and center exceed the standards with all the programs they have implemented to ensure the residents and staff understand its position on zero- tolerance.
+The agency and center exceeds the standards with all the programs they have implemented to ensure the residents and staff understand its position on zero- tolerance.

 115.211 (b): GEO employs an upper-level, agency-wide PREA Coordinator at the corporate level.
-The agency's organizational chart depicts his position within the agency.
+The agency's organizational chart depicts her position within the agency.
 The PREA Coordinator oversees the agency's efforts to comply with the PREA standards in all of GEO's facilities.
 Within the GEO PREA coordinator office are additional staff that provides technical assistance to PREA compliance managers, conducts yearly PREA assessments for each facility, and provides quality control in reviewing all investigations, incident review reports and PREA audits.
 GEO ensures that all of its facilities have a PREA Compliance Manager with sufficient time and authority to coordinate the facilities PREA efforts.
-The GEO staff are instrumental in working with the local PREA compliance managers in carrying out the expectation of the agency to exceed the expectations of the National PREA standards.
-In addition to conducting yearly PREA assessments the staff work with the PREA auditors to assist the facility in gathering documents, developing corrective action plans and documenting plans.

 GEO ensures that all of its facilities have a PREA Compliance Manager with sufficient time and authority to coordinate the facilities PREA efforts.
 The facility's organizational chart illustrates PREA Compliance Manager's position within the facility.
 GEO and Facility policy outline the responsibilities of the PREA Compliance Manager.
-At SRRC the Facility Director serves as the PREA compliance manager.
-Interview with the Facility Director, she indicated he reports to a Regional Supervisor.
-She indicated she confers with GEO PREA Coordinator's representative for all PREA matters and involves the representative of that office in making PREA related decisions.
-The facility director is extremely knowledgeable of PREA standards and has a team of staff that assist in carrying out the duties of the PREA Compliance Manager (PCM).
-The facility director interviews confirmed that the center meets on a regular basis to discuss facility's efforts to comply with PREA and to develop a culture to maintain a Safe environment for staff and residents.
+The PREA Compliance Manager reports to the Facility Director and the agency's PREA Coordinator.
+ATEF compliance manager is extremely knowledgeable of PREA standards and has a team of staff that assist in carrying out the duties of the PREA Compliance Manager (PCM).
+The facility administrator interviews confirmed that the center meets on a regular basis to discuss facility's efforts to comply with PREA and to develop a culture to maintain a Safe environment for staff and residents.

-The facility exceeds expectations through the collaborative measures that operations, therapist, unit managers, PREA compliance manager, facility director and facility director that make SRRC a sexual safe environment.
+The facility exceeds expectations through the collaborative measures that operations, therapist, unit managers, PREA compliance manager, facility administrator and facility director that make ATEF a sexual safe environment.
 The facility had developed best practices and utilizes the tools that are available through PREA to foster a sexual safe culture for staff and residents.
 This includes the screening instrument, rescreening instrument, videos that provide PREA orientation and training, and reviewing the standards on a regular basis to ensure all stakeholders are aware of the culture the facility has developed at the facility.